 HIST 237 World War I

 An introductory course on the history of the First World War.
 The course will take a global approach to the Great War, examining it as a transformative event in European and world history.
-E. Sencer emphasis on the twentieth century.
-Topics include the changes in late imperial society, Western imperialism, the concept of revolution, the response of major world powers to China as a revolutionary power, and the struggles of contemporary Chinese society.
-HSS; Prereq: one course in history; HIST 140 is recommended; CL: ASIA 241; M. Schneider
+E. Sencer

 HIST 241 Modern China